A DAY AT ANTELOPE ISLAND

 View of Antelope Island from Mount Ogden

 The Great Salt Lake is the largest natural lake west of the Mississippi River.
-At the current level the Great Salt Lake is 75 miles long and about 35 miles wide.
+At the normal level of the Great Salt Lake it is 75 miles long and 35 miles wide.
 A slight rise in water level expands the surface area of the lake considerably.
-The lake level has varied by as much as 20 feet, shifting the shoreline in some places as much as 15 miles.
+The lake level has varied by as much as 20 feet in height, shifting the shoreline in some places as much as 15 miles.

 you can view my photos by clicking on either picture here